Come and meet the teaching staff at our school!

 Sam Lambert

 Nursery and Reception Class teacher.
-EYFS & KS1 Lead, Deputy Safeguarding Lead
+EYFS Lead, Deputy Safeguarding Lead

-I was born and raised in Harlow, early photos of me as a child often involved a row of dolls all with a pencil and paper in front of them ready for a long day of learning ahead.
+I was born and raised in Harlow.
+Early photos of me as a child often feature a row of dolls, all with a pencil and paper in front of them, ready for a long day of learning ahead.

-Outside of school I love movies, either in the cinema with a big bucket of popcorn or curled up on the sofa.
-I also enjoy open water swimming, in all weathers and temperatures.
+Outside of school, I enjoy movies—whether in the cinema with a big bucket of popcorn or curled up on the sofa.
+I also appreciate open water swimming, regardless of the weather or temperature.

 Lissy Nixon –